CESNET/du-docs/docs/reqproj.md

 If you don't have a group yet, contact <a href="mailto:perun@cesnet.cz">perun@cesnet.cz</a> - *CESNET* Perun support - with request to create new group.
 Rancher project can be created without existence of Perun group.

 ### Group in MUNI Perun?
-If your group is located in MUNI Perun, contact <a href="mailto:perun@cesnet.cz">perun@cesnet.cz</a> - *CESNET* Perun support - with request to sync the group into CESNET Perun instance.
-Rancher project can be created without existence of Perun group.
+If your group is located in MUNI Perun, contact <a href="mailto:perun@cesnet.cz">perun@cesnet.cz</a> - *CESNET* Perun support - with a request to sync the group (include its ID in MUNI Perun) into CESNET Perun instance with VO Meta authorization, (in Czech 'synchronizovat skupinu s opravnenim do VO Meta').
+Rancher project can be created without the existence of Perun group.

 ## Access Control